hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_cozy_winter_cabin_surrounded_by_snow_covered_trees_d73bd8aa-f693-43d1-8d35-8c77c7154777-0_0.content.md

 ## Contact Us

 Have questions or want to share your own winter decor ideas?
 We'd love to hear from you!
-Reach out to us on social media or send us an email at [email protected]
+Reach out to us on social media or send us an email at me@pavolhejny.com

 ## References